Reframing Common Conversations

 Woohoo it is time to go back to school!
 I am sure that many of you parents, guardians, and loved ones of school-aged children are experiencing a complex mix of emotions as the summer wraps up.
 It is perfectly natural to experience some anxiety regarding issues such as childcare, scheduling, and the overall transition; however, it will be a great benefit both to you AND the children if topics related to school are discussed in a positive manner.
 I would like to share my tips for reframing/rephrasing these conversations in order to decrease anxiety and motivate everyone to put their best foot forward this school year.

-“I am nervous about making new friends.”
+“I am nervous about making new friends back to school.”

 Instead try- “Wow I am so excited for you to make even more friends this year!
 How wonderful it is to have the opportunity to meet new people while still treasuring the memories you have with your current group.”
 This reframe using positive psychology will encourage socializing without focusing on the possible grief of losing friends.
 Another tip would be to ask your child to host a playdate at your home with someone new!